 Additionally, your comprehensive estate plan will also include important documents such as your Financial Power of Attorney and your Health Care Proxy.
 These are both important documents that help protect you if you end up in a situation where you can no longer make decisions for yourself, such as when you are in a coma or develop Alzheimer’s disease.
 Your Financial Power of Attorney will allow you to choose an individual to handle your finances in your place, and your Health Care Proxy will allow you to choose someone to handle your healthcare related decisions.

 This is just a brief overview of the many elements of a comprehensive estate plan.
-To learn more about estate planning, read our article where we go more in depth.
+To learn more about estate planning, read our "What is Estate Planning" article where we go more in depth.